Sundowns coach Mngqithi expects stern test from Nabi’s new-look Chiefs

-Mamelodi Sundowns coach Manqoba Mngqithi has been impressed with Kaizer Chiefs' start to the 2024-25 season and believes the new-look Amakhosi can provide a stern test for his star-studded side as the Brazilians aim to build on recent momentum.
+Mamelodi Sundowns coach Manqoba Mngqithi has been impressed by Kaizer Chiefs’ start to the 2024-25 season, and believes the new-look Amakhosi can provide a stern test for his star-studded side, as the Brazilians aim to build on recent momentum.

-Like previous Sundowns coaches, while acknowledging it is always a boost to beat a big side like Chiefs, Mngqithi said prestige will not provide his side's motivation trying to win Saturday's Betway Premiership match at FNB Stadium.
+Like previous Sundowns coaches, while acknowledging it was always a boost to beat a big side like Chiefs, Mngqithi said prestige would not provide his side’s motivation trying to win Saturday’s Betway Premiership match at FNB Stadium.

-Downs, after a patchy start as Mngqithi has entered his first tenure as head coach with much to live up to after the Brazilians beat their own points record and lost one game going to their seventh Premiership title in succession under Rulani Mokwena last campaign, have been showing signs of settling.
+Downs, after a patchy start as Mngqithi entered his first tenure as head coach — with much to live up to after the Brazilians beat their own points record and lost one game going to their seventh Premiership title in succession under Rulani Mokwena last campaign — have been showing signs of settling.

 After their exit, losing in both legs of their MTN8 semifinal against Stellenbosch FC, the goals have come thick and fast in recent matches.
-Sundowns swept Mbabane Swallows aside 8-0 on aggregate in their Champions League second preliminary-round tie and in the league followed a 2-0 win against SuperSport United with Tuesday's 4-1 thrashing of Marumo Gallants.
+Sundowns swept aside Mbabane Swallows 8-0 on aggregate in their Champions League second preliminary round tie, and won 2-0 against SuperSport United in the league, with Tuesday’s 4-1 thrashing of Marumo Gallants.

 Sundowns coach Mngqithi expects stern test from Nabi’s new-look Chiefs

-Brazilians’ boss is wary of threat posed by former Downs star Gaston Sirino
+Sundowns boss is wary of threat posed by their former star Gaston Sirino

 Image: Alche Greeff/Gallo Images

-Mamelodi Sundowns coach Manqoba Mngqithi has been impressed with Kaizer Chiefs' start to the 2024-25 season and believes the new-look Amakhosi can provide a stern test for his star-studded side as the Brazilians aim to build on recent momentum.
+Mamelodi Sundowns coach Manqoba Mngqithi has been impressed by Kaizer Chiefs’ start to the 2024-25 season, and believes the new-look Amakhosi can provide a stern test for his star-studded side, as the Brazilians aim to build on recent momentum.

-Like previous Sundowns coaches, while acknowledging it is always a boost to beat a big side like Chiefs, Mngqithi said prestige will not provide his side's motivation trying to win Saturday's Betway Premiership match at FNB Stadium.
+Like previous Sundowns coaches, while acknowledging it was always a boost to beat a big side like Chiefs, Mngqithi said prestige would not provide his side’s motivation trying to win Saturday’s Betway Premiership match at FNB Stadium.

-Downs, after a patchy start as Mngqithi has entered his first tenure as head coach with much to live up to after the Brazilians beat their own points record and lost one game going to their seventh Premiership title in succession under Rulani Mokwena last campaign, have been showing signs of settling.
+Downs, after a patchy start as Mngqithi entered his first tenure as head coach — with much to live up to after the Brazilians beat their own points record and lost one game going to their seventh Premiership title in succession under Rulani Mokwena last campaign — have been showing signs of settling.

 After their exit, losing in both legs of their MTN8 semifinal against Stellenbosch FC, the goals have come thick and fast in recent matches.
-Sundowns swept Mbabane Swallows aside 8-0 on aggregate in their Champions League second preliminary-round tie and in the league followed a 2-0 win against SuperSport United with Tuesday's 4-1 thrashing of Marumo Gallants.
+Sundowns swept aside Mbabane Swallows 8-0 on aggregate in their Champions League second preliminary round tie, and won 2-0 against SuperSport United in the league, with Tuesday’s 4-1 thrashing of Marumo Gallants.

 “We know what he is capable of.
 We know most of his strengths.
 He’s a very dangerous player.
 We cannot run away from the reality that he’s a very important player for the opponents at the moment.”